twoodhouse/jaipur/README.md

 # jaipur
 Python jaipur simulator

+My apologies for the low code quality in the main jaipur.py file.
+This was intended to be a rapid development experiment.

 Rules: http://www.yucata.de/en/Rules/Jaipur
 Modifications to rules: no tie break condition included.
 A point tie is considered a tie.
 Only one round is played per game, rather than up to 3.